Skip to content

 onError

-We can customize the behavior of validation based on onError event by narrowing down the error code call "VALIDATION".
+We can customize the behavior of validation based on the onError event by narrowing down the error code to "VALIDATION".

 typescript